Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around ecosystem utility growth, it can genuinely reprice BNB.
+If a headline materially changes expectations around binance fee discounts boost demand, it can genuinely reprice BNB.

-If a headline materially changes expectations around staking rewards increase, it can genuinely reprice BNB.
+If a headline materially changes expectations around scheduled token burn reduces supply, it can genuinely reprice BNB.

-If a headline materially changes expectations around institutional adoption signals, it can genuinely reprice BNB.
+If a headline materially changes expectations around increased exchange inflows from binance, it can genuinely reprice BNB.

 Headlines that are often noise